Pasqg/subtune/README.md

           Number of threads to use when calculating the wavelet transform (default 16) -p, --piano-roll
-          If this flag is present, adds a simple piano roll in the resulting image -d, --display
+          If this flag is present, adds a simple piano roll in the resulting image -h, --help
-          If this flag is present, opens a window to show the resulting image -h, --help
           Print help
   -V, --version